The Benefits of Spending Time Alone

 There are several benefits for people being involved in social interactions.
 In addition to those mentioned above, it can enhance

-- the pleasure derived by engaging and relating with others
+- The pleasure derived from engaging and relating with others

 In terms of solitude, how might this be conceptualized?
 Some researchers use the same definition as Burger; however, others such as Larson (1990) define it more broadly as not only the absence of being with others but all else that such absence affects (e.g., the demands, scrutiny, emotional support, and exchanging of information and responding with each other, pp. 157-158).
 Given this separation from others, can it affect an individual’s well-being?
 This may well depend on why the person has chosen to be alone.